 - property deed

 - government-issued identification (other than a drivers license or other DMV-issued identification)

-- and either (1) possess a Handgun Safety Certificate (HSC) plus successfully complete a safety demonstration with their recently purchased handgun or (2) qualify for an HSC exemption.
+- and either (1) possess a Firearm Safety Certificate (FSC) plus successfully complete a safety demonstration with their recently purchased handgun or (2) qualify for an FSC exemption.

 Bringing Firearms To Our Location For Transfer

 Any firearms brought to our location for transfer must be UNLOADED and in a LOCKED case or container.
 If you don’t have a lock come in WITHOUT your firearm and purchase a cable lock from us.

 Incoming dealer transfers and in store private party transfers require an appointment.
 We do not accept walk in transfers.
 Contact us to setup an appointment for firearms transfers.

 Paperwork Process – Estimated Time 30 minutes @ Ten Ring

 - On your Transfer appointment day…